(Updated as on September 07, 2022)

 Resident persons operating ETPs without authorisation from RBI, collecting and effecting/remitting payments directly/indirectly outside India shall render themselves liable for penal action under the extant laws and regulations, including the Foreign Exchange Management Act, 1999 and the Prevention of Money Laundering Act, 2002.

 Q5.
 Is there information available about the entities not authorised to deal in forex and to operate electronic trading platforms for forex transactions?

 Answer: The RBI has published an Alert List containing names of entities neither authorised as ‘authorised persons’ to deal in forex under the FEMA, 1999 nor authorised to operate ETPs under the Electronic Trading Platforms (Reserve Bank) Directions, 2018.
+The Alert List also contains names of entities/platforms/websites which appear to be promoting unauthorised entities/ETPs, including through advertisements of such unauthorised entities or claiming to be providing training/advisory services.
 The Alert List is not exhaustive and is based on what was known to RBI at the time of publication.
 An entity not appearing in the Alert List should not be assumed to be authorised by the RBI.
 The authorisation status of any person / ETP can be ascertained from the list of authorised persons and authorised ETPs.